 There’s a wealth of information on this website, but if you also like to sit down with a good book, have a go at these.

 Several great reads are available from the speaker at our opening Zeppelin event in October 2017 – Ian Castle.
-This is his latest, published in April 2018, available from all good booksellers and Amazon.
+The Forgotten Blitz is part of a an ongoing series – look out for his latest, available from all good booksellers such as Abe Books.

 Another speaker in October was Stephen Bourne, a local historian and prolific author.
 For our Zeppelin commemorations, he was specifically dealing with the role of Black servicemen and families during the First World War, which he covers in his book Black Poppies – also on Amazon.

-Still the definitive history of Burgess Park, well illustrated with photos, and full of memories collected from people who lived in the area which became Burgess Park.
+Still the definitive Story of Burgess Park, this book is well illustrated with photos and maps, and full of memories collected from people who lived in the area which became Burgess Park.
 Written by Tim Charlesworth, it was published in 2000, so it doesn’t cover the most recent regeneration.

 Avaliable from Amazon at a mere £5, with all proceeds going to the Friends of Burgess Park!